Kuraiyume/Fcknet/README.md

 # FckNet: Network Manipulation Toolkit

-FckNet is a versatile network manipulation tool that utilizes **Scapy** for all its features, enabling users to perform various network-related tasks.
-It supports several functionalities, including ARP spoofing, DHCP starvation, network scanning, SYN flooding, DDoS POST Req.
+FckNet is a relentless toolkit for network manipulation, designed to seize control, exploit weaknesses, and push the limits of network security.
+It equips you with the means to infiltrate, disrupt, and test the resilience of any network environment.

 ## Features